Terms

 }

-// the type `joker-y` is dubious since it contains a functional argument
+// the type `joker-y` is dubious since it contains a functional type

 data joker-y {